Definition of

 Wind

-A weather vane is an object that is installed on the top of a building so that when the wind blows, it can turn and indicate its direction .
-It is common for the weather vane to be shaped like an animal, such as a rooster or a horse , although it can also be an arrow or anything else.
+A weather vane is an object that is installed on the top of a construction so that, when the wind blows, it can rotate and indicate its direction .
+It is common for the weathervane to be in the shape of an animal, such as a rooster or a horse , although it can also be an arrow or anything else.

-Origin of the weather vane
+Origin of the weathervane

-Although the exact origin of the weather vane is unknown, it is known that this instrument has been among the creations of man for more than two millennia; a clear example can be found in the Roman Agora of Athens, built between 19 and 11 BC, where a weather vane in the shape of a rooster was placed.
+Although the exact origin of the weather vane is not known, it is known that this instrument has been among the creations of human beings for more than two millennia; A clear example is found in the Roman Agora of Athens, built between 19 and 11 BC.
+C., where a rooster-shaped weather vane was placed.

 Grenade

-The Pico del Veleta is located in Spain.
+Pico del Veleta is located in Spain.

 A Spanish mountain